waikato-datamining/adams-base/adams-core/src/site/md/HOWTO make a release.md

 * has the java-cup dependency changed?
 If so, change env.sh and *.bat files (search for "java-cup-")

+* ensure that source code version `maven.compiler.source` in top-level `pom.xml` is the same with this one:

+  `adams.core.annotation.AbstractCopyrightProcessor/getSupportedSourceVersion()`

 * execute/check all flows

 * all files need to be up-to-date and committed